keystonejs/keystone/docs/pages/docs/config/access-control.md

 {% hint kind="tip" %}
 The `read` access control is applied to fields returned from both **queries** and **mutations**.
 {% /hint %}

+{% hint kind="tip" %}
+`read` access control is applied as part of GraphQL resolving the output types.
+If a mutation returns an item type that has field access control defined, field access control will apply.
+{% /hint %}

+{% hint kind="warn" %}
+`read` field access control does not apply to `context.db.*` operations, as these operations do not resolve the underlying fields using GraphQL.
+{% /hint %}

 ```typescript